 One focus for me is improving accessibility of the Board's processes for all stakeholders.
-The obvious place to start is the Board's rate reasonable case procedures.
+The obvious place to start is the Board's rate reasonableness case procedures.
 The rate case process is increasingly complicated, time consuming, and expensive - a view that I know is shared by many of the agency's stakeholders.
 During my first term, the Board initiated several reforms, including the adoption of rules that (1) clarified certain revenue allocation issues in large rate cases, (2) raised the award caps for smaller rate cases, and (3) changed the interest rate for damage awards.
-In addition, in several recent complex rate cases, the Board developed a modified test for the threshold market dominance inquiry known as the "limit price test."
 And, I thought it was important to reduce the fees the Board charges for non-rate related complaints, which the Board did in 2011, lowering fees from \$20,600 to \$350.